What happens if fault can’t be determined after a car accident?

 In some cases, the initial police report will determine fault after an accident.
 The case was cut and dry, and the police report will clearly state which driver is to blame.

-In other cases, the police report does not determine fault, in which case the insurance company’s claims adjuster will investigate the facts, analyze the evidence above, then determine the best path forward.
+In other cases, the police report does not determine fault, in which case the insurance company’s claims adjuster will investigate the facts, analyze the evidence above, then, What happens if I have a claim against another driver’s insurance company, to determine the best path forward.

 The final decision on fault can only be determined by the insurance company.
 You might believe that the other driver is 100% to blame, while the other driver might think you are 100% to blame.
 At this point, it’s up to each insurance company to investigate the situation, then work together to assign blame accurately.